rdw20170120/spring-test-project/complete/README.md

    which demonstrates that the OpenJDK could not be found.
 1. I executed this to add OpenJDK to the PATH:
     `export PATH=/usr/local/opt/openjdk@17/bin:$PATH`
-1. Then I reran the build:  `./gradlew bootRun`
+1. I reran the build:  `./gradlew bootRun`
-1. This time Gradle was able to build, then startup Tomcat which took over that shell (as a running process).
+1. This time Gradle was able to build, then start up Tomcat which took over that shell (as a running process).
 1. So I opened another terminal shell (Bash) and executed: `curl localhost:8080`
 1. This command is supposed to execute the RESTful service,